StackState Launches Its Observability Solution for Cloud Native Applications and Environments

 Problem prevention: Traditionally, instrumenting AI to predict anomalies is resource-intensive and prone to failure.
 StackState’s zero-configuration anomaly detection removes the overhead and automatically detects performance anomalies and pinpoints their location within the stack before they become issues.

 “Today, enterprises operating business-critical applications in cloud-hosted Kubernetes environments typically use either time-consuming-to-implement-and-maintain open source tooling, or APM products that are too expensive to deploy broadly across the entire environment,” said Bernd Harzog, CEO at APM Experts.
 “StackState breaks new ground by providing an Observability solution that is easy to implement, easy to maintain, that works well in modern cloud environments, and that is affordable to procure.”

-StackState is an observability solution that helps enterprises decrease downtime, prevent outages, and improve performance and reliability by breaking down the silos between existing monitoring tools and tracking changes in dependencies, relationships, and configuration over time.
+StackState is an observability and AIOps platform that helps enterprises decrease downtime, prevent outages, and improve performance and reliability by breaking down the silos between existing monitoring tools and tracking changes in dependencies, relationships, and configuration over time.
 The system relates these changes to incidents, understanding the precise change that is the root cause of an issue.
 Our clients realize decreases in mean-time-to-repair (MTTR), fewer outages, and lower costs associated with incidents.

 Chief Marketing Officer

 2 min read